micmejia/bible-dump/NKJV/Song of Solomon/Song 6.md

 I went down to the garden of nuts To see the verdure of the valley, To see whether the vine had budded _And_ the pomegranates had bloomed.

 ###### 12
-Before I was even aware, My soul had made me _As_ the chariots of [^c]my noble people.
+Before I was even aware, My soul had made me _As_ the chariots of my noble people.

 ###### 13
 Return, return, O Shulamite; Return, return, that we may look upon you!
-What would you see in the Shulamite-- As it were, the dance of [^d]the two camps?
+What would you see in the Shulamite-- As it were, the dance of the two camps?